jps2000/chicken-foot-protector/README.md

 Silicone for casting:
 https://amzn.eu/d/8PJPKTl
 Use vacuum chamber for casting.
-Alternatively you have to fill the nobs  with a syringe and needle to get the air bubbles out.
+Alternatively you have to fill the nobs from bottom with a syringe and needle to get the air bubbles out.

 Silicone cable ties:
 https://amzn.eu/d/eOeRMcn